Ancient History Playlist

 | Cyrus | c.
 550 BCE | Attempted Gandhara | First contact, failed expansion |

-| Darius I | 522–486 BCE | Gandhara, Indus region (Punjab, Sindh) | Satrapies, taxation, Aramaic script, trade links |
+| Darius I | 522–486 BCE | Gandhara, Indus region (Punjab, Sindh) | First foreign rule, Satrapies, taxation, Aramaic script influence |

-| Xerxes | 486–465 BCE | Maintained control | Indian soldiers in Persian wars against Greece |
+| Xerxes | 486–465 BCE | Maintained control | Indian soldiers served in Persian wars against Greece |

-Greek Invasion (Alexander)
+Greek Invasion (Alexander’s Campaign)

 | Event | Details |